 - Measurable range from -30˚C to 650˚C (-22DegreeF...

 Whether it’s a minor ventilation error at your home or a major electrical wiring malfunction at your workplace, the best gadget to help you detect the issue is a reliable thermal imaging camera.

-As a bonus, this FLIR unit brings something new to the table, i.e., user-defined alarm feature.
-The high/low alarms, along with its adjustable emissivity, appeared to be quite useful in situations where we had to keep fixed out-sets.
+As a bonus, this FLIR unit brings something new to the table, i.e., a user-defined alarm feature.
+The high/low alarms, along with their adjustable emissivity, appeared to be quite useful in situations where we had to keep fixed out-sets.
 So, this gives the TG56 a thumbs up from our side.

 Being a professional tool, the TG56 is built in an industrial design that is further protected by a toughened exterior shell.
 You don’t even have to stress about getting this product broken by falls or accidents, as it has a drop resistance of about 10 feet.
 It’s also quite ergonomic and can be operated by one hand easily.

 Although it makes a pretty efficient thermal heat sensor, it comes with a pretty tiny display screen.

 - Measures up to 1202 degree Fahrenheit

 - Work light feature

 After its astounding Reveal thermal imaging unit, global manufacturing brand Seek returns to our list with another new addition, the Thermal XR ranger.
 If you have a smartphone that you wish could be morphed into a multifunctional gadget, this thermal camera is something you’d want to consider.